All Episodes

 So let me ask you for all those years, how many years total were you in prison?

-Yes, I was over sixteen years.
+Yes, I was over 16 years.

-Well what was that like waking up in prison every day?
+What was that like waking up in prison every day?

-I mean, I had to suck.
+I mean, it had to suck.

-I mean, it sucked, but when you got uh when you got a vision and you know, um I had built a stronger relationship with God and I was, you know, my fight was to get home to my son who was two years old, who had the mindset that you receive and the book Duke Got Life.
+I was, you know, my fight was to get home to my son who's two years old, who had the mindset that you received in the book, Duke Got Life.

-So I just had to get up every morning before I put my feet down on the ground and say a prayer and say no matter what, I'm going home today, and I used to tell myself that every morning I'm going home today.
+So I just had to get up every morning before I put my feet down on the ground and say a prayer and say, no matter what, I'm going home today.

-I said I was going home that morning and by five o'clock PM I was in the hotel.
+And by 5 o'clock p.m., I was in the hotel.

-I would tell myself after I pray, I'm going home today.
+I said, every morning I woke up since 2010, I would tell myself after I pray, I'm going home today.

 And that was just something that I always said.

-Let me ask you this about prison though.
+Let me ask you this about prison, though.

 Prison is a tough place.